 Hunter Biden makes surprise visit to Capitol Hill as GOP takes a first step to hold him in contempt

-WASHINGTON (AP) — Hunter Biden made a surprise visit to Capitol Hill for a House hearing Wednesday as Republicans were taking the first step toward holding the president’s son in contempt of Congress for defying a congressional subpoena in a bitterly contested standoff involving a member of President Joe Biden’s family.
+WASHINGTON (AP) — Hunter Biden made a surprise visit to a Capitol Hill hearing Wednesday, stirring a political frenzy as Republicans were taking the first step toward holding President Joe Biden’s son in contempt of Congress for defying a congressional subpoena.

+The arrival of the president’s son at the Oversight Committee, sitting in the audience with his legal team, including attorney Abbe Lowell, sent the panel that is working to impeach President Biden into chaos.

+One Republican Rep. Nancy Mace of South Carolina, insisted that Hunter Biden be quickly arrested.
+GOP Rep. Marjorie Taylor Greene of Georgia called him a coward as he left during her remarks.
+Democratic lawmakers argued that Biden, who has refused to testify to the panel behind closed doors, should be allowed to speak publicly.

+“Despite this, Republicans have sought to use him as a surrogate to attack his father,” he said.
+“And, despite their improper partisan motives, on six different occasions, since February of 2023, we have offered to work with the House committees to see what and how relevant information to any legitimate inquiry could be provided.”

+The only remarks Hunter Biden made to reporters was when asked why he had his father on speaker phone several times during business meetings.
+“If he called you, would you answer the phone?” he responded.

-The House Oversight and Judiciary committees will each vote on contempt resolutions against Hunter Biden that seem likely to result in the U.S. House recommending criminal charges as Republicans move into the final stages of their impeachment inquiry into the president.
+The House Oversight and Judiciary committees will each vote on contempt resolutions that seem likely to result in the U.S. House recommending criminal charges as Republicans move into the final stages of their impeachment inquiry into the president himself.

-The president’s son showed up for the Oversight Committee hearing, sitting in the audience with his legal team, including attorney Abbe Lowell.

-It’s the latest step for the inquiry, which began in September.
-It has so far failed to uncover evidence directly implicating the president in wrongdoing.
+It’s the latest step for the inquiry, which began in September, but has so far failed to uncover evidence directly implicating the president in wrongdoing involving his son’s business dealings.

 The contempt referral would be yet another headache for federal prosecutors already under heavy scrutiny for their handling of charges against Hunter Biden related to his taxes and gun use.